 You sometimes need to set two anchors in a crowded anchorage, with anchors at the bow and stern of the boat to limit its ability to swing.
 Two anchors set from the bow at a 60° angle are another good way to improve security against swinging and dragging, and they allow you to shorten the rodes and use less scope.
 In heavy weather conditions, where one anchor may not have enough holding power, setting a second anchor may be critical to staying put.
 Remember that as the wind speed doubles the force on the boat (and the ground tackle system) increases by four times.

 Choose an anchor that’s the right size for your boat and the locations and weather where you anchor.
 Take the anchor manufacturer’s suggested sizes into account and consider your boating style.
 Do you typically anchor for two hours or for two weeks, in a lake or in the Atlantic Ocean?
-The recommended anchor sizes from our Annual Catalog will work well for most boaters, under most conditions.
+The recommended anchor sizes from our website will work well for most boaters, under most conditions.

 Sizing an anchor for your boat reinforces, with some limits, the “bigger is better” idea.
 If your engine fails and you are drifting toward a lee shore, having a properly sized anchor ready could save your boat.
 But raising the anchor by hand, with no electric powered windlass, calls for light and efficient ground tackle (and a strong back).

 Weight is important, but what you’re looking for when buying an anchor is holding power, which may have little relation to the anchor’s size and weight.
 When an anchor penetrates the surface of the seabed, suction created by the bottom material, plus the weight of the material above the anchor, creates resistance.
-In rocky or coral bottoms anchors can’t dig in, but rather snag on protrusions and hold precariously.
+In rocky bottoms anchors can’t dig in, but rather snag on protrusions and hold precariously.

 Anchors need to develop enough resistance in the seabed to withstand the environmental forces on the boat—the wind and the waves.
 An anchor’s ability to develop resistance is entirely dependent on its ability to engage and penetrate the seabed.
 In all of our anchor tests, there always seems to be one undeniable conclusion: the selection of a suitable bottom for anchoring is a much more critical factor than the design of the anchor.
 So how do you choose the right anchor design?
 You must take expected bottom conditions into account.
 Here are some potential options, based on the seabed:

-Sand: fine-grained sand is relatively easy for anchors to penetrate and offers consistently high holding power and repeatable results.
+Sand: Fine-grained sand is relatively easy for anchors to penetrate and offers consistently high holding power and repeatable results.
 Most anchors will hold the greatest tension in hard sand.
 Pivoting-fluke anchors and non-hinged scoop anchors are the best types in sand.
 The Rocna performed excellently in our anchor tests in sand.

-Mud: mud has low shear strength, and requires anchor designs with a broader shank-fluke angle and greater fluke area.
+Mud: Mud has low shear strength, and requires anchor designs with a broader shank/fluke angle and greater fluke area.
 This allows the anchor to penetrate deeply to where the mud has greater sheer strength.
 Mud is frequently only a thin layer over some other material, so anchors that can penetrate through the mud to the underlying material will hold more.
 Fortress anchors have greater holding power in mud because they can be adjusted from their standard 32° to a broad 45° fluke angle.

-Rock and coral: holding power is most dependent on where you happen to drop the hook, rather than the type of anchor.
+Rocky bottoms: Holding power is most dependent on where you happen to drop the hook, rather than the type of anchor.
 Plow-shaped or grapnel-type anchors, with high structural strength to sustain the high point-loads, generally work the best.
 These anchors include the Claw, CQR, Delta, Rocna and Supreme.

 You have three options: galvanized steel, Grade 316 stainless steel or lightweight aluminum/magnesium.
-Most boaters choose a galvanized anchor for cost reasons, with the added advantage of the highest tensile strength.
+Most boaters choose a galvanized anchor for cost reasons, with the added advantage of having the highest tensile strength.
 Stainless anchors resemble works of sculpture to dress up the bow of your vessel.
 Boaters who care greatly about weight in the bow (owners of ultralight sailboats, sailboat racers) can choose the highly respected aluminum-magnesium Fortress anchor, the inexpensive Guardian or the Manson Racer.

 Plow and scoop anchors have curved shanks that self-launch much more easily on your bow roller, and are the most common choice if you’re using a windlass and want remote-control operation.